Kuapnit Balinsasayao National Park

-Kuapnit Balinsasayao National Park is a protected area of the Philippines located in the municipalities of Abuyog and Baybay on Leyte island of Eastern Visayas.
+Kuapnit Balinsasayao National Park is a protected area of the Philippines located in the municipalities of Abuyog and Baybay in Leyte.
 The park covers an area of 364 hectares deep within the mountainous forests of Leyte Island some 60 km south of Tacloban via the Maharlika Highway.
 It was declared a national park in 1937 by virtue of Proclamation No. 142.

 Topography and ecology

 Kuapnit Balinsasayao National Park lies at the southern fringe of the Anonang-Lobi Range that runs north to south through western Leyte.
 This mountain range consists of the highest peaks in Leyte Island including Mount Burauen Graben, Mount Camaiyak and Mount Lobi, the highest at 1,346 m.
 Mount Maganjan at 754 m. is the most prominent peak nearest to the park.

 The park is covered in most parts by old-growth forest.
 It is home to three bird species endemic to the Eastern Visayas region, the Samar hornbill, Visayan broadbill, and yellow-breasted tailorbird.
 The Philippine deer, Philippine warty pig and tarsier are also found here.